CaptainR3DST0NE/FNFfixed/README.md

 ## Friday Night Moddin' on Browser ##

-Go to [This link](https://hdboye.github.io/FnfModAttempt) (or is.gd/mikufnf) to access the mods

-Waitin for week 7
+For people who were blocked by schools [Link](https://hdboye.github.io/FnfModAttempt) (or is.gd/mikufnf)